-The Conversation educates and informs, and facilitates dialogue among local and regional organizations and other stakeholders about the opportunities and challenges for conservation efforts in our growing community.
-We will foster collaboration with partners to promote the best outcomes for the quality of life in our region.
-The audience is comprised of the general public, representatives of a variety of organizations and agencies, and the faculty, students
+The Conversation is a meeting of members of the general public, representatives of a variety of organizations and agencies, and the faculty, students and staff of Purdue University Fort Wayne.
+We seek to educate and inform, and facilitate dialogue among local and regional organizations and other stakeholders about the opportunities and challenges for conservation efforts in our growing community.
+By coming together to share research, experience, and perspectives, participants foster collaboration with partners to promote the best outcomes for the quality of life in our region.
+We hope you’ll join us!

-Confirmed speakers include representatives of the City of Fort Wayne, local industry, state and federal agencies, not for profits like The Nature Conservancy, and a variety of faculty from Purdue Fort Wayne that are affiliated with the ERC.
+In the opening year, the Conversation was held in the (then) Indiana – Purdue Fort Wayne Alumni Center.
+The event featured 18 speakers representing the City of Fort Wayne, the Department of Natural Resources, not for profits like ACRES Land Trust, and a variety of faculty from Purdue Fort Wayne that are affiliated with the ERC.

-We will finish the day with a reception and a dinner featuring sculptor Sayaka Ganz.
-Sayaka will tell us about the inspirations for her stunning sculptures, spectacular representations of nature using repurposed metal and plastic items.
-Learn more about Sayaka and her art here.
+The afternoon closed with an environmentally centered silent auction, and we finished the day with a reception and a dinner featuring sculptor Sayaka Ganz, who shared the inspirations for her stunning sculptures, spectacular representations of nature using repurposed metal and plastic items.